-In the beginning of your journey, you’ll think things like, “I’d rather have sugar free ketchup because regular ketchup will not lead me towards my goals, and I am working towards a healthier me for the sake of my family.
+At the beginning of your journey, you’ll think things like, “I’d rather have sugar-free ketchup because regular ketchup will not lead me towards my goals, and I am working towards a healthier me for the sake of my family.
 I’d also like to wear that bikini at the beach this summer.”

 Speak to a Mindset Coach UK or Wellness Coach UK